 The most successful organizations attract and retain top talent.
 When the economy is good, the competition for top talent is highly competitive and the need for effective talent acquisition and retention grows.
 During difficult times, such as the COVID-19 pandemic and recession, attention to employee experience can help companies become more competitive and prevent the worst repercussions.

 In general, companies that have positive employee experience, as indicated by barometers such as high scores in research studies and inclusion in top places to work lists, also have high customer experience scores and positive revenue growth.
 Numerous studies show a direct link between employee experience and customer experience.

 Employee perceptions and experiences will affect every other aspect of a company's processes.
 Happy employees who perceive their experience as good are more engaged and complete tasks more effectively and efficiently.
-Employee experience directly affects other specific aspects of the workplace.
+Employee experience directly affects other aspects of the workplace.
 For example, employees who have positive experiences are more likely to commit to and stay at an organization than employees who have negative experiences.

-They are also more likely to promote the company as a great place to work, leading to more referrals for open positions and increased fill rates, since most job seekers are easily swayed by employee perceptions of the work experience and company culture.
+Happy employees are more likely to promote the company as a great place to work.
+This leads to more candidate referrals for open positions and increased fill rates because job seekers pay attention to employee work experience and company culture ratings.
 This is one reason why company review sites -- such as Glassdoor -- have grown in popularity.
-Bad reviews will turn candidates away from a company, while good reviews will draw them in.
+Bad reviews turn candidates away from a company, while good ones draw them in.

 Employee experience vs. employee engagement

 The difference between employee experience and employee engagement lies in the difference between experience and engagement.
 Put simply, employee experience is holistic and encapsulates everything an employee thinks, feels and sees.
 In contrast, employee engagement refers to how positively an employee is occupied with or committed to the job.
-Employee engagement is one result of the overall experience and tends to be much more specifically associated with productivity.
+Employee engagement is one result of the overall experience and tends to be more specifically associated with productivity.

 How to create a great employee experience